 Health and Safety Manager to ensure systems are available for staff to identify the need for PEEPs, record plans and plans.
-To arrange training for staff to conduct PEEPs in a competent manner;
+To arrange training for staff to conduct PEEPs in a competent manner.

 Reception officer to ensure all visitors/members of the public who report to reception and who require a PEEP, are then to make appropriate arrangements by a trained member of staff.
-To hold and monitor the PEEP file;
+To hold and monitor the PEEP file.

-MIS officers to ensure all enrolled students who require a PEEP are recorded on the MIS as requiring further PEEP action;
+MIS officers to ensure all enrolled students who require a PEEP are recorded on the MIS as requiring further PEEP action.

-HR department to report to Health and Safety Manager any staff requiring a PEEP at commencement of employment or during employment where changes have occurred;
+HR department to report to Health and Safety Manager any staff requiring a PEEP at commencement of employment or during employment where changes have occurred.

-Line Managers to ensure all staff and students under their control that require a PEEP are provided with one during induction by a competent member of staff.
+Line Managers / Director / Heads of Department to ensure all staff and students under their control that require a PEEP are provided with one during induction by a competent member of staff.
 To nominate and arrange staff for PEEP training as required.
-To monitor and control reports of outstanding PEEPs;
+To monitor and control reports of outstanding PEEPs.

-All staff must ensure that any changes in disabilities to themselves or staff/students under their control must provide this information to The Health and Safety Manager for further consideration.
+All staff must ensure that they report any changes in their circumstances/health/disability impacting either themselves or students under their control.
+This must be reported to The Health and Safety Manager for further consideration.